-This unit includes stories from fourteen different Native American tribes from different regions of North America, including Mexico and Canada, and spans thousands of years of history.
-This unit study covers a wide range of Native American tribes and Indigenous People, including: Lenape, Cherokee, Mound Builders, Lakota, Inuit, Mogollon, Zapotec, Hawaiians, and Navajo.
+This unit includes stories from fourteen different Native American nations from different regions of North America, including Mexico and Canada, and spans thousands of years of history.
+This unit study covers a wide range of Native American nations and Indigenous People including Lenape, Cherokee, Mound Builders, Lakota, Inuit, Mogollon, Zapotec, Hawaiians, and Navajo.

-The goal of this unit study is to convey the complexity of the Native American story in a child-friendly manner.
-The tribes and stories included have been selected to give your child an understanding of how there were many different groups of Indigenous People who not only lived here before European settlers but to make clear that they are still here today.
+The goal of this unit study is to provide a survey of Native American nations, their traditional stories, histories, and cultures in a child-friendly manner.
+The nations and stories included have been selected to give your child an understanding of how there were many different groups of Indigenous People who not only lived here before European settlers but to make clear that they are still here today.